 Processes for institutional planning and budget development.

-The Miramar College President (as the designee of the Board) must reach mutual agreement with the Miramar College Academic Senate on issues involving the following four academic and professional matters:
+The San Diego Miramar College President (as the designee of the Board) must reach mutual agreement with the San Diego Miramar College Academic Senate on issues involving the following four Academic and Professional Matters:

 Curriculum, including establishing prerequisites and placing courses within disciplines;

-Policies for faculty professional development activities
+Policies for faculty professional development activities;

-Processes for program review
+Processes for program review;

-Other academic and professional matters as mutually agreed upon between the Governing Board and the Academic Senates.
+Other Academic and Professional Matters as mutually agreed upon between the Governing Board and the Academic Senates.

 The Academic Senate and all committees associated with it are considered "legislative" bodies and operate pursuant to the Ralph M. Brown Act (the Act) per Section 54952 (b).
 In short, this means that: